Board of Trustees

 Peter Hughes is Chairman of the Board of the Gardens Trust.
 After a career as a barrister in private practice, head of a large London set of chambers, and, from 2007, as a Circuit Judge, Peter Hughes retired from the Judiciary in July 2018.
 As head of chambers he had significant managerial and administrative experience.
 He completed a master’s degree course in Garden and Landscape History at London University in September 2020.
 He lives with his wife in the Lake District, where they care for an Arts and Craft house and garden.
 He is a member of the Cumbria Gardens Trust and, having been a member of the Garden History Society, of the Gardens Trust.

 Chris Blandford is a landscape architect, master planner, and heritage specialist.
+He is Vice Chair of the Gardens Trust.
 Until 2017 he was Chairman and CEO of the award-winning CBA Studios, which he founded in 1977.
 Working nationally and internationally, he gained a broad range of technical experience in both the conservation and development fields, as well as considerable managerial and commercial expertise.
 He is a Fellow of the Landscape Institute, President of World Heritage UK, Vice Chairman of the South Downs National Park Design Review Panel and a past trustee of ICOMOS.
 He has regularly advised government on design, heritage and environmental matters.
 In retirement he lives and works in the Weald of Sussex surrounded by the extensive garden that he and his wife have created over 40 years.

 Sarah Dickinson is enjoying a second career as a landscape designer and planting consultant following a career in the City as a property lawyer.
 She has an MSc in the Conservation of Historic Gardens and Cultural Landscapes from Bath University and is Chair of the Surrey Gardens Trust.
 In her spare time she works in her extensive private garden employing and training apprentice gardeners through the Work and Retrain as a Gardener Scheme (WRAGS).